Hit-and-run driver kills 15-year-old girl in Ibadan

 As of the time of this report, the identity of the deceased remains unknown.

-Her lifeless body still lies by the roadside, with onlookers and residents gathering in shock and sorrow.
+Her lifeless body still lies by the roadside, with onlookers and residents gathered in shock.

 “She looked very young.
 Nobody knows her around here, and no one has come to look for her since it happened,” she added.

-However, all efforts to reach the Police Public Relations Officer, CSP Adewale Osifeso, for official confirmation proved abortive, as calls put across to him were not answered at the time of this report.
+However, all efforts to reach the Police Public Relations Officer, CSP Adewale Osifeso, for official confirmation proved abortive, as calls put across to him were not answered.

 Disclaimer